sambvfx/rio/README.md

-`rio` is a library used for temporarily patching methods so they execute on a remote server.
-It's built using [mock](https://docs.python.org/3/library/unittest.mock.html) and [zerorpc](https://www.zerorpc.io/) and allows for remote execute of specific methods/objects/things without changing the underlying code.
+`rio` is a library for temporarily patching python objects so they are executed by a remote server.
+It's built using [mock](https://docs.python.org/3/library/unittest.mock.html) and [zerorpc](https://www.zerorpc.io/) and can be used without changing existing code.
 The methods that are patched are determined by the *server*.

 Example
 -------